 Given the above, these flyers start off in the local new wave scene and morph into the local rock scene.
 Talk about the good ‘ole days…wouldn’t trade them for anything ;o).

-For more information on the local Tampa Bay Area music scene, check out the Tampa Bay Music Scene Historical Society site.
+For more information on the local Tampa Bay Area music scene, check out the Tampa Bay Music Scene Historical Society (update: link removed as it got weird).
 You can also find some great stuff on Encyclopaedia Mettalum: The Metal Archives.
 And if you’re looking for venue information, try Setlist.fm.
 They archive show venues, dates, and setlists for a lot of local rock bars from around the country.

 I’m not sure of the name of this local band ala 1982-ish, but it featured a guy that I went to high school with, Donnie Brown (far left, later of the band Jeteye), and Randy Ferguson (second from left), who owns and operates Sound Coast Studio/The Rehearsal Venue nowadays.
 I believe another guy is from the local music store, Seminole Music, as I saw a similar picture hanging in their shop where I used to take guitar lessons (fun but I’m hopeless ;o)).
 I also seem to recall this was one of the high school bands we used to watch practice in someone’s garage – I vaguely recall egg carton sound-proofing all over the walls.